LESLIE: Alright. Next up, we’re going to talk about a crack in foundation with Randy in Idaho. How can we help you today?

 RANDY: About an inch to an inch-and-a-half wide.

-TOM: Wow, that’s a big crack.
+TOM: Wow, that’s a big crack in foundation.

 RANDY: And about eight – yeah, about – well, the floor just dropped a little bit.